Best Van Life Gear at REI

 No matter what else you pack in your van, quick-dry towels are a must-have piece of van life gear.
 We have 5 or 6 of them stashed throughout the van in different sizes.
 We use them to dry dishes, our dog, our bodies, and to stash in our day packs for lake hikes.

-They don’t get a funky musty smell like regular towels, and if you need to clean them, you can rinse them with a little Dr. Bronner’s soap and they are as good as new.
-They also fold really small, so they don’t take up a bunch of room like a bulky beach towel.
+They don’t get a funky musty smell like regular towels, and they also fold really small, so they don’t take up a bunch of room like a bulky beach towel.

 No Rinse Bathing Wipes